 Maybe you’re a full-time RVer roaming the country, or maybe you’ve been drawn to camp through Halloween by the crisp autumn air and changing leaves.
-Either way, you’re spending this spooky holiday in the RV – which is impressive, because where else would you rather be? – but you still don’t want to give up celebrating Halloween on the road.
+Either way, you’re spending this spooky holiday in the RV, but you still don’t want to give up celebrating Halloween on the road.
 You worked way too hard on those costumes!
-Don’t worry.
 Your RV fun doesn’t have to keep you and the kids from fall fun.
-Here are 6 ways to celebrate Halloween in your RV.
+Here are a few of our favorite ways to celebrate Halloween in your RV.

 Trick or Treat in the Campground